huggingface/transformers/docs/source/add_new_model.md

 #### Write a conversion script

-Now, you should write a conversion script that lets you convert the checkpoint you used to debug brand_new_bert in the original repository to your just created 🤗Transformers implementation of brand_new_bert.
+Now, you should write a conversion script that lets you convert the checkpoint you used to debug *brand_new_bert* in the original repository to your just created 🤗 Transformers implementation of *brand_new_bert*.
-Here you should not try to write the conversion script from scratch, but find similar models in 🤗Transformers that require similar conversion scripts, *i.e.* whose original repository was written with the same framework as brand_new_bert.
+Here you should not try to write the conversion script from scratch, but find similar models in 🤗 Transformers that require similar conversion scripts, *i.e.* whose original repository was written with the same framework as *brand_new_bert*.

 **Important**: In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer. *E.g.*, let's define a dummy model in PyTorch, called `SimpleModel` as follows: